Bylaws and Code of Conduct

 8. While the governing body will be notified of the progress and outcome of a disciplinary case it will not be invited to ratify the finding and sanction, since it has not heard the evidence.
-If the governing body chooses to discuss a case, any person who is or has been involved in the process will absent him/herself.
+If the governing body chooses to discuss a case, any person who is or has been involved in the process will absent themselves.

 9. The Society reserves the right to publish details of established breaches of the Code of Professional Conduct, which will in the case of a registrant include informing the Engineering Council.
 This might in fairness extend to publishing, at the request of the subject, notification that a complaint has not been upheld.
 The Society must inform the Engineering Council of any expulsion, whether or not the individual is registered by the Society.
 Where a complaint is upheld and the appeal process exhausted, the Engineering Council is responsible for informing any other organisations of which the registrant is known to be a member, so that they may decide what action should be taken.
 This is particularly important if the person is registered through an institution other than that which has carried out the disciplinary procedure.